core-wg/comi/draft-ietf-core-comi.md

 Timothy Carey has provided the text for {{LWM2M}}.

-The draft has benefited from comments (alphabetical order) by Rodney Cummings, Dee Denteneer, Esko Dijk, Michael van Hartskamp, Juergen Schoenwaelder, Anuj Sehgal, Zach Shelby, Hannes Tschofenig, Michael Verschoor, and Thomas Watteyne.
+The draft has benefited from comments (alphabetical order) by Rodney Cummings, Dee Denteneer, Esko Dijk, Michael van Hartskamp, Tanguy Ropitault, Juergen Schoenwaelder, Anuj Sehgal, Zach Shelby, Hannes Tschofenig, Michael Verschoor, and Thomas Watteyne.

 # Changelog

 Copy of vanderstok-core-comi-11.

+From -00 to -01:

+* application/comi cbor content formats defined

+* used SID identifiers as specified in {{I-D.ietf-core-yang-cbor}}

+* replaced Function Set with Collection Interface

+* array may contain a single item

+* explained CoMI specific errors

+* Specification of content formats and mime types

+* Order of key values specified

+* Storage space associated with notification stream

 --- back